·

 Supportive Tips

-• At each meal snack, pair nutrient-rich whole-food sources of carbohydrates, protein, and fat to slow glucose absorption and reduce spikes.
+• At each meal and snack, pair nutrient-rich whole-food sources of carbohydrates, protein, and fat to slow glucose absorption and reduce spikes.
 Exact ratios may vary based on your body and goals and may require experimentation to dial in the best ratio for you.

 • Each regularly and consistently throughout the day and avoid erratic eating practices.